 - Endorsement of Paperwork

-Also, the UK is now requiring pets to be covered under a “Transfer of Residency” (ToR) declaration in order to avoid Customs VAT upon arrival.
-To be clear, a ToR number is not required to import your pet into the UK—however, you will need to pay the Customs VAT if you do not have a ToR number at the time of your pet’s arrival.
-You can read more about the new rabies requirements and the ToR updates in this blog.
+- The UK requires pets to be covered under a “Transfer of Residency” (ToR) declaration in order to avoid Customs VAT upon arrival.
+To be clear, a ToR number is not required to import your pet into the UK.
+However, you will need to pay the Customs VAT if you do not have a ToR number at the time of your pet’s arrival.
+You can read more about the new rabies requirements and the ToR updates here.

 Commercial vs. Non-Commercial Pet Travel